We have a culture of generosity at Grace Church, receiving and releasing God’s generosity to us through our finances.

 If you are a UK taxpayer, using the Gift Aid envelope for your giving allows Grace Church to claim back 25p for every pound you donate, at no extra cost to you.

-Just grab a Gift Aid envelope from the welcome desk, download and complete our Gift Aid form or speak to Pete Mcbeth.
+Just grab a Gift Aid envelope from the welcome desk or download and complete our Gift Aid form and send it to the office.

 We believe in being open and accountable with our finances.
-At each family meeting, our treasurer, Pete McBeth, gives an up-to-date report on our finances to our members.
+At each family meeting, our treasurer gives an up-to-date report on our finances to our members.
 You are, of course, welcome to ask questions about our finances at any time.

 You can download copies of our accounts from the Charity Commission.